 (Image: Eirik Newth, Pixabay)

-- As described above, more solute can be dissolved in a saturated solution by increasing temperature (for solid solutes) or pressure (for gas solutes).
+- As described previously, more solute can be dissolved in a saturated solution by increasing temperature (for solid solutes) or pressure (for gas solutes).

 - When a solution contains more solute than it can normally dissolve, it is said to be supersaturated.